ridgekuhn/arklone-arkos/README.md

 If your cloud provider offers a desktop client, you should install and use that instead.

-#### Can I add my own custom directories? ####
+## Can I add my own custom directories? ##

 See the [Path Units](/DEVELOPERS.md#path-units) section of the developer docs.

+## Can I Use arklone to Sync ROMs or BIOS files? ##

+Not unless you want to [set it up yourself](/DEVELOPERS.md).
+Many users' game libraries are massive and would probably exceed the storage limit on your cloud account several times over.
+There are also system performance implications for keeping this much data synced on low-power devices, like the ones ArkOS is designed for, where the background sync operations may affect gameplay.
+It's probably much faster/efficient to transfer your game libraries from device-to-device via USB or over your LAN.

-#### Why Am I Seeing "ERROR: Directory Not Found" During Boot?  ####
+## Why Am I Seeing "Directory Not Found" Errors in the Log? ##

 If you have automatic syncing enabled, arklone attempts to download all the different save directories it knows about from the cloud remote.
 If they don't exist on the cloud remote, these messages are generated for logging and debugging purposes.
 If there are any actual problems downloading save data from the cloud, you will be presented with a dialog screen, and asked if you want to proceed or view the log file.
 If you don't see this dialog screen and your device boots straight into EmulationStation, then everything is ok!

-#### Can I Use arklone to Sync ROMs or BIOS files? ####

-Not unless you want to [set it up yourself](/DEVELOPERS.md).
-Many users' game libraries are massive and would probably exceed the storage limit on your cloud account several times over.
-There are also system performance implications for keeping this much data synced on low-power devices, like the ones ArkOS is designed for, where the background sync operations may affect gameplay.
-It's probably much faster/efficient to transfer your game libraries from device-to-device via USB or over your LAN.